jstrzempko/jstrzempko.github.io/portfolio.md

 *Final Project for GEOG 397 Advanced Raster GIS*

 I completed a tutorial that walks users through a simple application of the Random Forest machine learning algorithm to habitat biodiversity modeling (HBM) of the vicugna in South America.
-You can find the tutorial here: Link to Script.
-Contact me for access to the imported shapefiles used in the tutorial.
+[You can find the tutorial here.](https://github.com/jstrzempko/GEE-Random-Forest-HBM-Tutorial)

 [![](assets/img/KernelDensity.gif)](https://raw.githubusercontent.com/jstrzempko/jstrzempko.github.io/main/assets/img/KernelDensity.gif)